 Kosovo institutions interested in supporting artistic, academic, or other activities with a connection to American culture or values are invited to apply for a small grant from the U.S. Embassy in Pristina.
 Examples of past programs include support for visits of American experts or performers; conferences on American themes or issues of mutual interest; exhibitions of works by Americans; and educational programs.
 Please follow the link above for details on application procedures and requirements.
 Proposals are accepted and reviewed on a rolling basis.

 The Alumni Small Grants Program is intended to promote alumni leadership and networking, as well as facilitate cooperation with the U.S. Embassy in Pristina in strategic fields for the future of Kosovo: strengthening the rule of law, promoting economic development and improving regional security.

 The application period for this program is now closed, we hope to offer the program again in 2017.

-The Embassy of the United States of America in Kosovo is announcing the 2017 University Support Grants Program.
-U.S. Embassy Pristina’s Public Affairs Section will award a series of small grants to enhance curriculum development, research resources, and the professional expertise of faculty members from Kosovo’s institutions of higher education.
-University Support Grants are awarded on a competitive basis.
-The closing date for applications is March 1, 2017, by 12:00h.
+The Embassy of the United States of America in Kosovo is announcing the 2018 University Support Grants Program.
+U.S. Embassy Pristina’s Public Affairs Section will award a series of small grants to support higher education institutions to better address social and economic development challenges through research, development, and extension services.
+Programs include, but are not limited to, applied research, community outreach, and service delivery.
+The University Support Program grants are awarded on a competitive basis.
+The closing date for applications is June 29, 2018.